FG proposes central control of humanitarian responses in Nigeria

-Minister of Humanitarian Affairs, Disaster Management and Social Development, Hajia Sadiya Farouq has hinted on a proposal by the federal government to set-up a central coordinating body for all international humanitarian responses in Nigeria in order to check allegations of fund diversions.
+The Minister of Humanitarian Affairs, Disaster Management and Social Development, Sadiya Umar Farouq, has hinted on a proposal by the Federal Government to set-up a central coordinating body for all international humanitarian responses in Nigeria in order to check allegations of fund diversions.

 “Nigerians will be carried along no one will be left behind, people who need this social intervention, the most vulnerable in the society will be covered, displaced people will be covered as well, our youths who are jobless, we are going to create programmes for them, he said.